 Dig into history and art

 Take a virtual tour of Pointe-à-Callière and read stories of Montréal, from hundreds of years ago to today, including the history of main commercial avenue Sainte-Catherine Street.
-The Fondation Phi pour l'art contemporain launches new podcast series, The Aura, featuring curator and managing director Cheryl Sim speaking with members of the international art community.
+The Fondation Phi pour l'art contemporain features podcast series, The Aura, featuring curator and managing director Cheryl Sim speaking with members of the international art community, plus online talks, video tours of past exhibitions, concerts and more.
 Learn more about Montréal fashion with FMD CONNECTED, featuring conversations with Marie-Ève Lecavalier, among others.

 Learn a new skill